claudiajaeger/onboarding-portal-v2/README.md

 ### Does this have back-end functionality?
 No it doesn't but can always be added.

+### What is the JavaScript scrips doing?
+They are just for the purpose of having a visual representation of the different functionalities.
+The scripts are to show that a candidate can be manually added, that you can search for candidates in the search bar and lastly, to open the pop-up box for Bertie Bean who is the first in the list of candidates to show his onboarding process stage.

 ### Who owns this website prototype?
 The people at Knowit Connectivity has the ownership of this.
 I (Claudia Jäger) created it but you are free to edit, delete or add code at any time.